Characteristics of Unhealthy,

 |Leadership tears down the

-taking care of the people.
-Whole structure works for the
+for order and taking care of the people.
+Whole structure

 |Leadership is secure,